Reeyot Alemu: Biography

-Reeyot Alemu was born 1980.
+Reeyot Alemu was born in 1980.
 She was a high school teacher until 2000, when she started working as a columnist for several local newspapers including the independent weekly newspaper Feteh.
 In 2010, she founded her own publishing house and became the editor in chief of her own monthly magazine called Change, both of which were closed.
 Her articles covered social and political affairs as well as poverty and gender issues.

 In June 2011, she was arrested by Ethiopian authorities on charges of terrorism, for which she was convicted and sentenced to 14 years of imprisonment and a fine of 33,000 birrs (US$1,850).

 In August 2012, an appeals court subsequently reduced the 14-year prison sentence to 5 years and dropped most of the terrorism charges against her.
 She was serving a five-year term at Kaliti Prison.

-Reeyot was released on July 9, 2015 after serving four years.
+Reeyot was released on July 9, 2015, after serving four years.